-We only ever recommend you use a fire blanket and get home, make sure you put it in the correct place.
-Don’t put it to close to the area of risk or you don’t want it to close to your cooker and things because if there is a fire on there you don’t want to be walking around it or leaning over to actually get to the piece of equipment.
+When you purchase a fire blanket and get home, make sure you put it in the correct place and make sure to fit it to a solid surface.
+Don’t put it too close to the area of risk and you also don’t want it to close to your cooker/oven because if there is a fire you don’t want to be walking around it or leaning over to actually get to the piece of equipment.

-When you go to use a fire blanket you need to make sure you protect yourself.
-The easiest way to protect yourself is to hold the tabs so they face you, backs of your hands against the blanket and then you literally just fold it in.
+Step 3: When you use a fire blanket you need to make sure you protect yourself.
+The easiest way to protect yourself is to hold the tabs so they face you, backs of your hands against the blanket and then fold it in.
 That’s going to protect you from the radiated heat as you attempt to approach the fire.

 If you work in an office then it is important to know exactly where the fire blanket is kept at all times and you should also inform your employees as well.
 You should provide a training session to all employees on how to use a fire blanket and we hope that the above video will help you in doing so.
 If you’d like us to come to your place of work to properly demonstrate the correct procedure, please contact us and we’ll get something put in the diary.